 The employment law landscape has changed considerably over the last four years and is continuing to change rapidly.
-Many developments over the last two years have stemmed from the Covid-19 pandemic, which has shone a light on employee wellbeing, flexibility, sustainability and shifting values.
+Many developments have stemmed from the Covid-19 pandemic, which shone a light on employee wellbeing, flexibility, sustainability and shifting values.

-Taking a bird’s eye view over the changes and forthcoming developments, some key themes and trends emerging for employers are set out below.
+Taking a bird’s eye view over the changes and forthcoming developments, some key themes and trends emerging for employers and some notable developments are set out below.

 New ways of working – and working less?

 - Working less?
-Our colleague and Employment Partner, James Davies, predicts working less as being one of eight future of work predictions (in his Eight Drivers of Change report).
-He says “as a result of evolving values, growing awareness of the health implications of a long-hours culture and increased flexibility…average working hours will continue to decline.
+Our colleague and Employment Partner, James Davies, predicted working less as one of eight future of work predictions in his Eight Drivers of Change report.
+He said “as a result of evolving values, growing awareness of the health implications of a long-hours culture and increased flexibility…average working hours will continue to decline.
 Many more people will look to work only part of the week and during hours that fit with their family or other commitments”.
-Certainly, steps towards a potential four-day working week are gaining momentum across the jurisdictions with employers trialling the effectiveness of a four-day week for their organisations.
+A year on, although the drivers behind a reduction in working hours remain, the cost-of-living crisis faced by many will push some to work longer hours to make ends meet.
+Even so, steps towards a potential four-day working week are gaining momentum across the jurisdictions with employers trialling the effectiveness of a four-day week for their organisations.
 This follows the Code of Practice on the Right to Disconnect that was introduced in ROI in April 2021, confirming employees’ rights not to habitually work outside their normal working hours, and to “switch off” from work.

 Environmental, social and governance (ESG) issues

-ESG issues are emerging as a key focus for organisations across multiple sectors.
-Employers looking to stay on top of the ESG agenda in 2022 should factor in several potential employment law changes including:
+ESG issues have become a key focus for many organisations across multiple sectors.
+Employers looking to stay on top of the ESG agenda should factor in several employment law changes including:

-- Whistleblowing: ROI has introduced legislation to transpose the EU Whistleblowing Directive into Irish domestic law.
-ROI already has existing whistleblower protection but the new law will expand the protection of the protected disclosures regime.
+- Whistleblowing: ROI has recently passed legislation to transpose the EU Whistleblowing Directive into Irish domestic law.
+ROI already had existing whistleblower protection but the new law, which is effective from 1 January 2023, expands the protection of the protected disclosures regime.
 The EU Whistleblowing Directive does not apply to the UK but looks set to influence best practice.
-Its key feature is the requirement to provide feedback to whistleblowers within certain specified timescales.

 - Modern Slavery Act: We’re expecting reforms in the UK strengthening the Modern Slavery Act.
 The reforms will implement the plans announced in September 2020.
-When these are introduced, which could be this year, companies in scope of the current reporting requirements may need to pay even closer attention to their anti-slavery statements as a result.
+When these are introduced, companies in scope of the current reporting requirements may need to pay even closer attention to their anti-slavery statements as a result.
 This comes at a time of growing interest in supply chain governance as part of the ESG agenda.

 Ways in which we support employers with their ESG agendas are outlined here.